zackhanni/soundslikesoma/_services/04-rehearsal-studio.md

 **Can I bring my photographer?**

-absolutely!
+Absolutely.
 Also, consider hiring us for photography or videography as well.
-We have 4k cameras, professional lighting, and backgrops available.
+We have 4k cameras, professional lighting, and backgrops available to make you look your best.

 **Can we extend our rehearsal studio session?**

-As long as the studio space is available you can always add more time to an already booked session.
+As long as the studio space is available, you can always add more time to an already booked session.
 The only way to garentee a time slot is to put down a deposit - so someone could book last minute right after you.

 **Are there any noise issues?**

 The building and room are insulated so there are little to no noise issues.
 We do ask that people schedule in advance for rehearsal time to avoid any studio noise conflicts.
 For some podcasts or audiobook recordings we will make the rehearsal space unavailable to book to avoid any background noise.

 - - -

+We are excited to work with you.
+Please let us know if you have any questions regarding how booking rehearsals works.

 If your band is searching for - music rehearsal or practice space near me, look no further!
 Our Liveroom is the perfect place to jam out with lots of instruments and live sound equipment to use.